sujith0408/docker/README.md

 To download image from DockerHub to local machine docker pull nginx

-To give name to the container, i--> interactive t--> terminal d-->dettach docker run -itd --name sujith ubuntu /bin/bash
+To give name to the container, i--> interactive t--> terminal d-->dettach Run = Create + Start docker run -itd --name testvm ubuntu /bin/bash

 To check Service Docker status service docker status

 To start Container
-docker start sujith
+docker start testvm

+To get inside the container
+docker attach testvm

+To list all the containers
+docker ps -a

+To list only running containers docker ps

+To stop container
+docker stop testvm

+To delete container
+docker rm testvm